CorrespondentData/YouTubeExtremism/README.md

-# YouTubeExtremism
+# YouTube Extremism project
-Exploring extremism on youtube
+Exploring extremism on YouTube

 ## For each working group please create your own folder on the master branch where to place your scripts
 Please use a descriptive folder name e.g. left data scraping, topic modeling youtube videos, etc.